Vegan Corned Beef Hash

 - Ketchup – to drizzle on top!
 It’s optional, but highly recommended!

-- Sauté a diced onion over low heat in some oil for about 5 minutes until they become translucent.
+Step 8 – Sauté a diced onion over low heat in some oil for about 5 minutes until it becomes translucent.

-- Stir frequently with a spatula flipping the potato hash to cook it through.
-This will take about 10 minutes depending on if you use fresh or frozen potatoes or the size of the potato shreds.
-(Smash up the beans a little when stirring).
+Step 10 – Stir frequently with a spatula, flipping the potato hash to cook it through.
+This will take about 10 minutes, depending on whether you use fresh or frozen potatoes or the size of the potato shreds.
+Then add the kidney beans to the potato mixture.
+(It’s okay to smash up the beans a little when stirring).

-- Add the tofu “corned beef” to the skillet and mix well.
+Step 11 – Add the cooked tofu “corned beef” to the skillet and mix well.

-If making the tofu corned beef sounds like too much work or it’s just not your thing, you can simply omit the tofu or replace it with some mushrooms and or bell peppers for a delicious veggie hash!
+If making the tofu corned beef sounds like too much work or it’s just not your thing, you can simply omit the tofu or replace it with some chickpea tofu, mushrooms, and/or bell peppers for a delicious veggie hash!
+For a meatier meal, use my seitan corned beef in the hash.

 - Easy Vegan Scrambled Eggs